Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/projects.md

 :::info Want your project here?

-If you'd like your project to be posted in here, create an issue on the [website repository](https://github.com/bulldog-computer-club/bulldog-computer-club.github.io).
+If you'd like your project to be listed here, create an issue on the [website repository](https://github.com/bulldog-computer-club/bulldog-computer-club.github.io).

 :::